JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

 the tree of a few categories that were problematic, meant replacing a variety of packages with then unavailable dependencies.

-And there were many other examples too...
+And there were many other examples too…

 matchbox
 ''''''''